cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `next_power_of_2(x: int) -> int` returns the smallest integer
   greater than or equal to `x` that is also a power of two.

-* `range(stop)` or `range(start, stop[, step])` is the range function from the Python standard library.
+* `range(stop: int)` or `range(start: int, stop: int[, step: int])` is the range function from the Python standard library.
 The one-argument form returns the integers from zero (inclusive) to `stop`, exclusive.
 The two- and three-argument forms allow overriding the start of the range and overriding the step between successive output values.

 * `to_be_bytes(x: int, len: int) -> bytes` converts an integer `x` whose value is in the range `[0, 2^(8*len))` to a big-endian, `len`-byte string.